 Seven artists present a reunion of their work after one year of individual progression.
 The collective each occupies a set measurement which signifies the approximate space of a step.
 Amy Goodwin Heidi Ball, Irene Vidal, Lewanna Stewart, Lisa Wrench, Lucy Kerr and Suzy Sharpe use their authorial voice to explore themes of arsenic, monsters, narrative resonances, symbol, solitude, illusion and anthropocentrism.

 Cultshare Show, Penryn Arts Festival

-new illusions where made from objects collected at The Lizard Peninsular, Cornwall.
+new illusions, made from found objects collected at The Lizard Peninsular, Cornwall.

 12" album cover illustrations 'for lovers and the brokenhearted' organised by Cultshare www.cultshare.co.uk for a February 14th show at Beerwolf books Falmouth, followed by two weeks at Howl Penryn, and two weeks at Plymouth College of Art.

 Leonard Coen - 'I walked into this empty church i had no place else to go, when the sweetest voice i ever heard whispered to my soul'